World Poetry Day

 The city celebrates World Poetry Day

 This year marks the 25th anniversary of World Poetry Day.
-On the occasion of the 25th anniversary, the Society of Writers, a non-profit association founded in 1981 with honorary President Odysseus Elytis, organizes “Poetry and Cinema” at the Trianon cinema, with guests Kallia Papadakis, Anna Afentoulidou, Nikos Gelias, Kora Karvounis, Nana Papadaki, Dimitris Papanikolaou and Alexandra Sakellaropoulou, who talk about the commonalities between the two art forms (21/3, 8 pm).
+On the occasion of the 25th anniversary, the Society of Writers, a non-profit association founded in 1981 with honorary President Odysseus Elytis, organizes “Poetry and Cinema” at the Trianon cinema, with guests Kallia Papadakis, Anna Afentoulidou, Nikos Gelias, Kora Karvounis, Nana Papadaki, Dimitris Papanikolaou and Alexandra Sakellaropoulou, who talk regarding the commonalities between the two art forms (21/3, 8 pm).

-The Ianos bookstore honors the poet Mitsos Papanikolaou, 80 years after his death.
+The Ianos bookstore honors the poet Mitsos Papanikolaou, 80 years following his death.
 In the event on Tuesday 21/3 (7 p.m.), poets, writers, painters, composers, singers and journalists are preparing a great tribute to the art of poetry, highlighted by a half-hour insert on Papanikolaou by the group of Eight with led by Nikos Anagnostakis.

 On the same day, at 8 p.m., World Poetry Day turns into World Utopia Day.
 Sozopolis is preparing a poetic performance curated by Evgenia Grammenou, within the framework of the year “Poemokratia 2088” declared by the Romantic University.